Hillsborough Parish: Evolution of boundaries

 Originally the western line of Hillsborough extended north to the Petitcodiac River west of Upper Coverdale.

 In 1828 all of the parish north of a line running west from the mouth of Stoney Creek was erected as Coverdale Parish.

 The northern boundary was moved slightly south in 1850 to its modern starting point.
 1850 was also the first year the parish's southern and western boundaries were described without referring to the original boundaries of the pre-Loyalist township.

 Municipality

 The village of Hillsborough is on the Petitcodiac River, from south of Weldon Creek to north of Christopher Lane; the inland boundary is irregular, based partly on grant lines and partly on property lines of the late 1960s.

 Local service district

-The local service district of the parish of Hillsborough includes the entire parish outside the village of Hillsborough.
+The local service district of the parish of Hillsborough included the entire parish outside the village of Hillsborough.

 The LSD was established on 23 November 1966 to assess for fire protection following the abolition of rural governments by the new Municipalities Act.
 First aid & ambulance services were added on 17 November 1976.

-Today the LSD assesses for community & recreation services in addition to the basic LSD services of fire protection, police services, land use planning, emergency measures, and dog control.
-The taxing authority is 615.00 Hillsborough.
+In 2020, the LSD assessed for community & recreation services in addition to the basic LSD services of fire protection, police services, land use planning, emergency measures, and dog control.
+The taxing authority was 615.00 Hillsborough.